 8. How will these cumulative cost increases impact Sidney residents?

 The annual debt servicing in the first 10 years of the loan is projected to cost between $213,857 and $342,170, for borrowing between $5M and $8M.
 This is equivalent to a tax impact between 1.99% and 3.18% ($27 and $44) for the average residence.

 Please note that the above tax impacts are based on the current level of property taxes collected by the Town.
 The amount of new tax revenue has been increasing over the past two years, and is projected to continue growing, based on the current level of building activity.
 New tax revenues will help pay for this expended service, as well as all existing services, reducing the projected impact of this new borrowing on existing taxpayers.

 As an example, the proposed Sidney Gateway development, if construction value estimates are realized, would generate enough tax revenue all on its own to cover up to $7.5M in borrowing.

-Please refer to the Finances page for a more thorough discussion.
+Please refer to the Project Updates page for more current information on finance.

 9. How do the costs of the new building compare with the cost of seismic upgrade for the current Fire Hall and expanding into the parking area beside it, which is already owned by the Town?